 Rebecca’s husband, Ian Sidden, works as a professional opera singer in Germany.
 “Many towns and cities have their own opera,” he said modestly.
 “Germany is, after all, where opera started.
 They would sooner go to the opera than the movies.”
 His father, Duane Sidden, said, “I’ve got the bragging rights because I’m very proud of his work.”

 We sailed along for several hours and pursued other topics in a rising breeze.
 At one point, the giant Coleman Bridge swung open even though there wasn’t a Navy ship in sight.
-It was a test to check repairs that were done that morning.
+Just a test to check on repairs done that morning.
 Check out the video below to see a time-lapse opening of the bridge.

-Eventually Duane asked if I get many foreign visitors as customers.
-I told him that I recently had to turn down a German couple because it was forecast to storm badly that day.
-He was cordial and persisted until I insisted that it would be dangerous to sail, and then he became brusque.
-People on board nodded, as if to confirm that was typical of Germans.
-Another guest, James Wilkerson, said, “You should have told him he had tomatoes on the eyes.”
+Duane asked, “Do you get many foreign visitors as customers?”
+I told him that I recently turned down a German couple because the weather people forecast a bad storm that day.
+He remained cordial but persisted.
+I insisted that it would be dangerous to sail, and then he became brusque.
+People on board nodded, as if to confirm that summed up Germans.
+Another guest, James Wilkerson, quipped, “You should have told him he had tomatoes on the eyes.”